 Bull.Miletic are visual artists Synne T. Bull (Norway) and Dragan Miletic (USA, b.
 Yugoslavia).
-Operating at the intersection of art and new technologies, Bull.Miletic's digital media and installation works take the notion of expanded cinema further trough the history and innovation of mobility and travel, foregrounding the spatial individuation with related fields such as architecture, cartography and space exploration.
-With a media archeological interest in technologies of the moving image and the specificity of their operation, Bull.Miletic frequently invents new recording techniques and projection mechanisms.
+Operating at the intersection of art and new technologies, Bull.Miletic's digital media and installation works take the notion of expanded cinema further through the history and innovation of mobility and travel, foregrounding the spatial individuation with related fields such as architecture, cartography and space exploration.
+With a media archeological interest in technologies of the moving image and the specificity of its operation, Bull.Miletic frequently invent new recording techniques and projection mechanisms.
 Through this practice, predominant visual regimes are scrutinized at the intersection of aesthetics, technology and contemporary art.

 Bull.Miletic have shown internationally at venues including Venice Biennale, California Biennial, WRO Media Art Biennale, Wrocław, Yerba Buena Center for the Arts, San Francisco, German Architecture Museum, Frankfurt, Künstlerhaus Bethanien, Berlin, Pasadena Museum of California Art, Victorian Arts Center, Melbourne, Pacific Film Archive, Berkeley, Ulrich Museum of Art, Wichita, Henie Onstad Art Center, Høvikodden, and Museum of Contemporary Art, Belgrade.
 Their work has been reviewed in Artforum, Aftenposten, Billedkunst, Kunstkritikk, Mousse Magazine, San Francisco Chronicle, and Rhizome among others.